This program will be offered again in Summer 2021.

 The host university, Nanjing University is over 100 years old, and is one of the top nine university in all of China.
 Nanjing University is a few miles from downtown Nanjing, a metropolitan city of 8-10 million people.
 The school has many different colleges on its main campus (Goluo), which resembles Ohio State's main campus in many ways: lots of old and new buildings, walking paths throughout campus, many areas of mature trees and park space, integration of campus and community.

 Students will have shared rooms in a hotel on the edge of Nanjing University campus, within walking distance for meeting and dining areas.
 Students will enjoy breakfast and lunch at the student dining commons, to experience campus life and try new foods.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa (as early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-You are responsible for paying The Ohio State University tuition plus a $2,831 program fee.
-The program fee will include round-trip international airfare, housing, most meals, visa application costs, and supplemental international insurance.
-The program fee will not include personal expenses and some meals.
+You are responsible for paying The Ohio State University tuition plus a $1,654 program fee.
+The program fee includes housing, most meals, in-country transportation, visa application costs, and supplemental international insurance.
+The program fee does not include international round-trip airfare, personal expenses and some meals.

 The detailed breakdown of the costs can be found on the budget sheet.